josledp/goprompt/README.md

 * git: shows information on branch/commits diff with upstream/current workdir status....
 It does a fetch if last fetch >300 seconds
 * golang: shows information of the runtime golang version
+* k8s: shows current context name with its namespace
 * lastcommand: shows the last command return code
 * path: shows the current path
 * python: shows current virtualenvironment if any